Jennifer Raia, Ph.D.

 “From the start, I knew I wanted to study behavioral ecology, and I sought out undergrad research opportunities.
 This work led me to study flying squirrels and red-cockaded woodpeckers in Georgia, ducks in North Dakota, and now coyotes here.
 I chose Coker because the faculty values undergraduate research as much as I do.
 Student research provides experience in designing experiments, methodologies, statistical techniques, and scientific writing.
 My research focuses on animal behavior, and I will always make room for motivated students.”

 I believe student-driven research is the best way to prepare biology students for their future careers.
 Research provides experience in designing experiments, field-biology methodologies, statistical techniques, and scientific writing.
 My research interests focus on animal behavior and the interaction between individuals.
 I have studied flying squirrels and red-cockaded woodpeckers in Georgia, ducks and their nest predators in North Dakota, and grouse and their nest predators in Utah.
-Since arriving at Coker College, I began a research program that primarily focuses on factors influencing nest predation rates.
+Since arriving at Coker University, I began a research program that primarily focuses on factors influencing nest predation rates.
 While I have only just begun setting up my research program here, I have already gotten several students involved in extracurricular research.
 Funding through the South Carolina Independent Colleges and Universities (SCICU) Undergraduate Student/Faculty Research Program has allowed my students to conduct research on the effect of human use of areas on nest depredation and on coyote diet selection (potential nest predators).

 - Wallett W, Borgo JS.
 2010.
 The impact of human presence on the rate of artificial nest depredation.
 Annual Undergraduate Research Symposium of the South Carolina Independent Colleges and Universities held at Greer, SC.
 (Oral)